 The MSL solution

-In the 2012/13 academic year the total number of students registered with KeeleSU Volunteering was 296; the following year this doubled and stayed around the 400 mark for the 2014/15 academic year.
-It was clear a new way of working was needed to ensure students received the best service and support.
-KeeleSU Volunteering chose to implement the MSL Volunteering & Employability module primarily to help cut down on the admin work.
+With volunteer numbers historically numbering no more than a couple of hundred in each academic year, it was clear a new way of working was needed to ensure students received the best service and support.
+To kickstart this change, KeeleSU Volunteering chose to implement the MSL Volunteering & Employability module primarily to help cut down on the admin work.

 It puts all the common volunteer and provider tasks online so that students can quickly register as volunteers, browse opportunities using search filters and saved preferences, build a personal profile to receive opportunity notifications relevant to them, record volunteer hours and skills to work towards awards.
 Providers can register, post their own opportunities, review applicants and accept or decline them through the same system.

-With all these features at their disposal, Keele SU Volunteering has seen a huge increase of students engaging with volunteering since September 2015.
+With all these features at their disposal, Keele SU Volunteering has seen a huge increase of students engaging with volunteering opportunities since moving to a fully digital solution.

-- Students report that it is now so much easier to log their hours and keep track of their progress for the awards they are aiming for.
+- Students proactively report on how much easier it is to log their hours and keep track of their progress towards awards.

 New resources, new processes